paul4forest/forestproductsdemand/README.md

 Version Control
 ---------------
 I'm using GIT and I followed this advice to set it up:  [create a repository](https://help.github.com/articles/create-a-repo).

-FAOSTAT developper Michael Kao is also using git: [source code of faostat](https://github.com/mkao006/FAOSTATpackage).
+FAOSTAT developper Michael Kao is also using git: [source code of the R FAOSTAT package](https://github.com/mkao006/FAOSTATpackage).

 Commands I've used so far to upload content to github.com:
 ```